Hosting a Ghost Blog on DigitalOcean

 The output you receive should look similar to this format:

-ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQDbwzuWnlaOkJvXO1G+UKHvihQgFekmKOiCuVcaEEJ2qK5jsE5psYxGkOhYYGyhhaf6O2YBcw0HMUp6M+pqTfXsXYvzYn89LjFg0IHF0Xt0P/OTUuKg34E8Q1zRqkQhThHqQhD2s/NXoIqec8/s1oi1oq7JKf6u8ryDEcKU/e38UqHP6g6XFCsKRGaDO2ESL3SOZf9zYc9kEMLqFPZYgFI50KnJStw+Ens00hcJTpnikAmYYzeEPrmKXNCH+r2LBAV33oYPXxp/5y7U644DeHPA9VaE2FxcxMVcijk3VTVpNVKs8yOwYDsNg7le+0Ntc1P+HUtaRc/3KeimsOSVZG0OCld6YDTl7PDn7YgljA8cJ4qyDptR1eUFkcD2lhlmR4goIVUGhDdtsTBcCg2mTxpPdjt98VI8fktkmwz4C9iAW3O90HmuXMFEWE8Ej8JJNqFBkyQ4s8I8WhYTFxsZYMC8LriIsV+lMm9AnPJ6rSv4cBsZstqfBX4jQtJOn7cZaMuKjBMm3URdklb33IySDxqQztzXWenn+UrNqiq/bvenO3qvZFHIyN4TF0pegr/JXltZ3ElahYBKx9jsfZcKQGgSuX8B1PQih6CNGCvWsB55bZMXl5O4+2KfD1oN6gVWZbpiG6qDxeSvxuI3l2eFKthbNodyWy4f8NDctmwQL1bNQQ== [email protected]
+ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQDbwzuWnlaOkJvXO1G+UKHvihQgFekmKOiCuVcaEEJ2qK5jsE5psYxGkOhYYGyhhaf6O2YBcw0HMUp6M+pqTfXsXYvzYn89LjFg0IHF0Xt0P/OTUuKg34E8Q1zRqkQhThHqQhD2s/NXoIqec8/s1oi1oq7JKf6u8ryDEcKU/e38UqHP6g6XFCsKRGaDO2ESL3SOZf9zYc9kEMLqFPZYgFI50KnJStw+Ens00hcJTpnikAmYYzeEPrmKXNCH+r2LBAV33oYPXxp/5y7U644DeHPA9VaE2FxcxMVcijk3VTVpNVKs8yOwYDsNg7le+0Ntc1P+HUtaRc/3KeimsOSVZG0OCld6YDTl7PDn7YgljA8cJ4qyDptR1eUFkcD2lhlmR4goIVUGhDdtsTBcCg2mTxpPdjt98VI8fktkmwz4C9iAW3O90HmuXMFEWE8Ej8JJNqFBkyQ4s8I8WhYTFxsZYMC8LriIsV+lMm9AnPJ6rSv4cBsZstqfBX4jQtJOn7cZaMuKjBMm3URdklb33IySDxqQztzXWenn+UrNqiq/bvenO3qvZFHIyN4TF0pegr/JXltZ3ElahYBKx9jsfZcKQGgSuX8B1PQih6CNGCvWsB55bZMXl5O4+2KfD1oN6gVWZbpiG6qDxeSvxuI3l2eFKthbNodyWy4f8NDctmwQL1bNQQ== user@host

 Copy this output.
 In the DigitalOcean droplet creation page, under Authentication, select SSH keys and select New SSH Key.